-Chris Dzialo is the Transmedia Specialist for the Hollywood, Health & Society (HH&S) program at the USC Annenberg Norman Lear Center, where he serves as a resource for television writers and new media creators producing accurate and timely health-related storylines and experiences.
-He holds a PhD in film and media studies with an emphasis in global studies from the University of California, Santa Barbara, and a Master’s degree in critical studies from the USC School of Cinematic Arts.
-His dissertation expands the practice of film and media interpretation and reception by examining and taking lessons from medical diagnosis, narrative medicine, and entertainment education.
-Previously, Chris studied production at Boston University and gained experience in both the London and Hollywood film industries.
+Chris Dzialo manages the Hollywood, Health & Society Global Centers for Health & Development at the USC Annenberg Norman Lear Center.
+Chris works with partner organizations in India, Nigeria and beyond in order to inspire and inform scriptwriters around the world interested in producing storylines on health and development topics.
+He holds a Ph.D. in film and media studies, with an emphasis in global studies, from the University of California, Santa Barbara, and a master's degree in critical studies from the USC School of Cinematic Arts.
+His Ph.D. dissertation on media reception analyzes the practices of medical diagnosis, narrative medicine and global entertainment education, and he has published on screenwriting theory and media reception studies.
+Previously, he served as a program specialist at Hollywood, Health & Society, and worked with Hollywood writers and digital content creators to create unique transmedia experiences.
+Earlier in his career, Chris worked in both the London and Hollywood film industries.
 Contact Chris at email@example.com.

-Matthew Rose is Program Manager for the new Climate Change Initiative of the Lear Center's Hollywood, Health & Society program.
-Matthew joined HH&S from the U.S. National Park Service Climate Change Program in Colorado where he led a greening initiative; he later collaborated with the Global Business Network and the Monitor Group to develop a simple method for communicating climate change science using storytelling and scenarios.
-Matthew holds a Master's Degree in Environmental Management from Duke University, a B.A. in Environmental Studies from the University of Richmond, and is a Leadership in Energy and Environmental Design Accredited Professional.
+Matthew Rose is Program Manager for the Climate Change Initiative of the Lear Center's Hollywood, Health & Society program.
+Matthew joined HH&S from the U.S. National Park Service Climate Change Program in Colorado, where he led a greening initiative; he later collaborated with the Global Business Network and the Monitor Group to develop a simple method for communicating climate change science using storytelling and scenarios.
+Matthew holds a master's degree in Environmental Management from Duke University, a B.A. in Environmental Studies from the University of Richmond, and is a Leadership in Energy and Environmental Design Accredited Professional.
 Contact Matthew at firstname.lastname@example.org

 Russell DeVita is the web editor and writer for Hollywood, Health & Society at the USC Annenberg Norman Lear Center.
 In addition, he oversees all social media outreach for HH&S and designs its communication publications.
 Before joining the Lear Center, he worked as a graphic designer, award-winning magazine art director and journalist, and spent several years as an editor, writer and designer at the Los Angeles Times, where he was part of an editorial team that shared two staff Pulitzer Prizes.
-He holds a BA in journalism from SUNY College at Buffalo, and a BFA from Art Center College of Design.
+He holds a bachelor's degree in journalism from SUNY College at Buffalo, and a bachelor of fine arts from Art Center College of Design.
 Contact him at email@example.com.